This article describes the effects of a scorpion sting.

 What to Expect at the Emergency Room

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-The wound and symptoms will be treated as appropriate.
-The patient may receive:
+The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The wound and symptoms will be treated.
+The person may receive:

 - Fluids through a vein (by IV)

-Death rarely occurs in patients older than 6 years.
-If symptoms rapidly become worse within the first 2 - 4 hours after the sting, a poor outcome is more likely.
-Symptoms usually last 24 - 48 hours.
-Some deaths have occurred as late as 4 days after the sting.
+Death from scorpion stings rarely occurs in people older than 6 years.
+If symptoms rapidly become worse within the first 2 to 4 hours after the sting, a poor outcome is more likely.
+Symptoms may last several days or longer.
+Some deaths have occurred as late as weeks after the sting if complications develop.

 Nogar JN, Clark RF.
 Arthropod bites and stings.
 In: Adams JG, ed.
 Emergency Medicine .
 2nd ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 140.